txt/se25/docs/hw1.md

 - Take a screenshot of you and point to that error.
 Include the whole window so we can see you can see the code and error at the same time..
+It is probably syntax error that you fix after making screenshot.

 For 7 and 8 tasks, it is recommended that a terminal be used.